Pelvis radiograph (pediatric)

 The major difficulty in pediatric pelvis radiography relates to:

-- motion artefact
+- motion artifact

 - rotation of the pelvis due to patient motion

 To overcome this, a variety of techniques can be used: